jakubzahumensky/Cwr1_paper/README.md

 # Cwr1_paper
-image processing and analysis ImageJ macros used in the XYZ scientific paper
+Image processing and analysis Fiji (ImageJ) macros used in the Naseem et al., 2024 scientific paper.
+The use of these macros is described in detail in Zahumensky & Malinsky – bioRxiv preprint (https://doi.org/10.1101/2024.03.28.587214)